myw-phy/Coursera_Capstone/Introduction.md

+# Recommendations of new restaurant locations -- Neighborhood comparison between Pittsburgh and Cleveland

 ## Introduction/Business Problem

 These two cities: **Pittsburgh, PA** and **Cleveland, OH**, are known rivalry cities due to their football teams.